jerrysantiago128/rabbitmq-x-python/README.md

 - consumer: code and scripts to create a containerized RabbitMQ consumer via Python to ingest data and perform ETL on said data.
 #### infra
 - code and scripts to spin up and maintain RabbitMQ via Docker
+#### rest-api
+- code and scripts to spin up a REST-API for the sensor data